ClappFormOrg/ClappFormOrg.github.io/README.md

 ```

 # Values
 If a value needs to be added to the query one may use the following types: string (text), number or value from a key.
 Text needs to be surrounded by double quotes and to select the value from a key the name needs to be proceeded by a $ sign.
 For example `"value": "$price"`.

+# Global Values
+At this time of writing there is one global variable that can be used in the query builder. `"$USER"` will be replaced with the id of the user in the database.
+This way you can maake dashboards user-specific.

 # Stage types
 ## Left join